-PLT signal currents in the differential mode (DM) may be transformed into common-mode currents by two different mechanisms.
-One is caused by the imbalance in a PLT modem, which is called the launched common-mode (LCM) current (shown as the dashed red arrows in Fig. 2-2).
-The other is caused by the imbalance in the power lines, which is called the converted common-mode (CCM) current (shown as the solid red arrows in Fig. 2-2).
-The imbalance in the power line network includes (i) the unbalanced load connected to an outlet, (ii) the switch branch which consists of ceiling lamp(s) and single-pole wall switch, and (iii) singly grounded service wire in some countries, as shown in Fig. 2-2.
-Note that the unbalanced elements on the power line network are remote from the PLT modems, separated by several metres to a few tens of metres.
-Therefore the converted common-mode currents must be treated by means of the distributed constant circuit or the transmission line theory.
+PLT signal currents in the differential mode (DM) may be transformed into common-mode (CM) currents by two different mechanisms.
+One is caused by the imbalance in the electromotive force and impedance of a PLT modem.
+The other is caused by the imbalance in the power lines.
+The imbalance in the power line network includes (i) the unbalanced load connected to an outlet, (ii) the switch branch which may consist of ceiling lamp(s) and single-pole wall switch, and (iii) singly grounded service wire in some countries, as shown in Fig. 2-2.

-2.1.3 Common-mode current launched at the PLT modem output port
+2.1.3 Common-mode current flowing on power lines

-An equivalent circuit illustrated in Fig. 2-1 (b) yields the following expression for the common-mode current at position x:
+Since the lengths of power lines are comparable with a wavelength in the HF band, the differential-mode and common-mode currents must be treated by means of the distributed constant circuit or the transmission line theory.
+However, an equivalent circuit illustrated in Fig. 2-1 (b) can be applicable at position x and it yields the following expression for the common-mode current:

 , (2-1)